signaldust/bunny-jit/README.md

 ## Instructions?

-To generate instructions, you call the instruction-method on `bjit::Proc`.
+To generate instructions, you call the instruction methods on `bjit::Proc`.

 Most instructions take their parameters as SSA values.
 The exceptions are `lci`/`lcf` which take immediate constants and jump-labels which should be